mpbstrd/basic-attendance-system/README.md

 # basic-attendance-system
-Basic attendance system with Python
+Basic attendance system with Python for college project